Nonclassicality of induced coherence witnessed by contextuality: nonclassical correlations generated by path identity

-The sticking fact about the above expression is that it implies a unit probability of finding the particle regardless of which measurement,$M_1$ or $M_3$ is chosen for such pre- and post-selection.
-From the classical point of view, the sum of the probability of the mutually exclusive event is bounded by one, that is

-which is violated in this quantum experiment.
-Since $p(k|\psi_{\rm pre}, \psi_{\rm post})$ is not predictive but rather retrodictive, that is the intermediate measurement outcome is conditioned on the future (post-selected) outcome as well, therefore inequality of Eq. (\ref{eq 16}) cannot be directly tested.

-In the following, it is shown that the extended ZWM setup assisted by indistinguishability by path identity fulfills the required conditions for implementing the PPS experiment in the form of sequential measurements and obtaining the joint probabilities, e.g., Eq. \eqref{Pjoint}.
+In the following, it is shown that the extended ZWM setup assisted by path identity fulfills the required conditions for implementing joint measurements of compatible observables.

+Note that the photon generation in SPDC process is probabilistic and therefore the registered experiment for estimating the outcomes' probabilities is identified by projection onto a non-vacuum state.
+That is, a laser pump that fails to produce photons, in which case none of the detectors click, should be discarded.

-After the full alignment of idler beams ($i_1=i_2=i_3=i$), the state of the idler and signal modes in the second line in Eq. \ref{eq7} reduces to
+After the full alignment of idler beams ($i_1= i_2= i_3= i$), the state of the idler and signal modes in the second line in Eq. (\ref{eq7}) reduces to

-in single-photon limit.
+in the single-photon limit.
 This means that the single photon being in signal modes turns into a quantum coherent superposition of the three signal paths due to the indistinguishability of idler paths, which is known as path identity.
-Here, $\ket{\psi_s}=\frac{1}{\sqrt3}(\ket{1_{s_1}}+\ket{1_{s_2}}+\ket{1_{s_3}})$ constitute the desired pre-selected state.
-The post-selection is considered as a measurement with the associate projector being
+Here, $\ket{\psi_s}=\frac{1}{\sqrt3}(\ket{1_{s_1}}+\ket{1_{s_2}}+\ket{1_{s_3}})$ constitute a desired pre-selected state.